ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-8-2.md

-Chapter 8: Applying Effective Problem-Solving Beyond Work: Strategies for Using Problem-Solving to Solve Personal Challenges
+Strategies for Using Problem-Solving to Solve Personal Challenges
 ============================================================================================================================

 Effective problem-solving is a valuable skill that can be applied beyond the workplace to solve personal challenges.
 In this chapter, we will explore strategies for using problem-solving to address personal challenges.